JGolafshan/automated-reporting/README.md

 - Update README:DONE

 # TODO
+- Make tabs programming
-- using pandas to filter data: DOING
+- using pandas to filter data:
 - generate a report from the filtered data
+- custom filtering

 # 📊 Automated Reporting Tool

-A lightweight and interactive web app built with **Streamlit** to streamline the reporting process.
+A lightweight interactive web app built with **Streamlit** to streamline the reporting process.
 Easily upload datasets, explore the data, apply filters, and generate downloadable reports in HTML format.
-Ideal for handling exception logs, missed meals, or any structured tabular data.
+Ideal for any structured tabular data.

 ### Live Demo
 [https://financial-instrument-dashboard.streamlit.app/](https://financial-instrument-dashboard.streamlit.app/)